Contrast-Security-OSS/docs/content/glossary/Glossary.md

 ## Propagation

-In Contrast, **propagation** happens anytime untrusted data is transferred to another **object**.
+Propagation occurs when untrusted data is transferred to another **object**.
 When propagation happens in a running program, that generates a **propagation event**.
-The **propagation rules** within the *rules* in use by your *engine* determine how propagation is modeled in Contrast.
+The **propagation rules** within the rules in use by your **engine** determine how propagation is modeled in Contrast.

 ---

 ## Propagation Event

 A **propagation event** is generated when a **propagation** condition is met in a running program as defined by a **propagation rule**.
 When the conditions of the **rule** are met, a propagation event is generated that tracks the tainted data and **trace** information from the source object to the destination object.
-The destination object is considered **tracked**.
+The destination object is considered to be **tracked**.

 ---

 ## Propagation Rule

 To model how **propagation** actually works in a running application, Contrast uses **propagation rules**.
 The rules identify the methods that cause propagation and how the propagation passes from one object to another.
 When Contrast models how a method might cause propagation, Contrast considers the **source** and the destination.
-These may be any combination of an **object**, the parameters to a method, and the result of the method as well as untrusted data propagating from one source to many destinations, or many destinations to a single source.
+These may be any combination of an **object**; the parameters to a method; and the result of the method as well as untrusted data propagating from one source to many destinations, or many destinations to a single source.

-> Example:
- * The `StringBuffer.append()` method propagates untrusted data from the first parameter to the object (the `StringBuffer`).
-Contrast calls this a **P2O Propagation**.
- * The `toString()` method on a tracked object causes the untrusted data to propagate from the object to the method result (the string returned by `toString()`).
-Contrast calls this an **O2R Propagation**.

 ---